enr/xite/src/xite/markdown/configuration.md

 Xite is enviroment friendly :)

-You can override specific conf values using the enviroment section in one of the configuration files (tech note: using the standard ConfigSlurper syntax)
+You can override specific conf values using the enviroment section in one of the configuration files (tech note: using the standard Groovy ConfigSlurper syntax)

 Customize
 ---------